anthropic claude sonnet

 1. Open your agent in the dashboard → SettingsModel

-2. Select Claude Opus 4.7 from the dropdown
+2. Select Claude Sonnet 5 or Claude Opus 4.8 from the dropdown

 3. Save — no redeploy required.
 The next run uses the new model.

-Your existing BYOK Anthropic API key works directly.
-Your existing system prompts continue to work.
-Your existing tool definitions continue to work.
+Your existing BYOK Anthropic API key, system prompts, and tool definitions continue to work unchanged.

 In Paperclip YAML config